aws-samples/aws-service-catalog-tools-workshop/workshop/content/design-considerations/portfolio-management/_index.md

 +++
-title = "Selecting a factory account" weight = 100
+title = "Portfolio Management" weight = 200

 +++
 ---

 ## What are we going to do?

-This article will help you choose which AWS account is most suitable to use for the Service Catalog Tools
+This article will help you understand AWS Service Catalog portfolios, what they are, how they are used by the service and how you can best make use of them whilst using the Service Catalog Tools.

-## Recommended background reading?

-It is recommended that you have read the following:

-- <a href="{{< relref "/design-considerations/multi-account-strategy" >}}">Multi Account Strategy</a>

 ## Selecting how many factory accounts to have